 Welcome to my blog!
 My name is Tony Tate.
-You can call me Tone Lovette, and I am, or rather I used to be, a professional musician.
+You can call me Tone Lovette, and I am, or rather I used to be and will be again a professional musician.
 I played with the Navy music program for about 18 and a half years until I retired in 2007.
 It should have been a fun job, but, there were those in charge who had a knack for making things miserable.
 However, I have to say, it WAS mostly fun.

 This blog will be sort of a journaling of my musical progress, and also shine the spotlight on some of my favorite jazz artists.
 I was first exposed to jazz by my high school band director, Dennis Eichler.
 Since that time I have always loved jazz and find it more interesting than any other genre of music.

-While in the Navy I was at one point becoming a descent saxophone player.
+While in the Navy I was at one point becoming a decent saxophone player.
 My drive didn’t last though.
 I flamed out and just began to coast.
-Eventually I began losing what little skill I had gained.
+Eventually, I began losing what little skill I had gained.

-Now I plan to try and get back those skills and in the process bring to light some of the great jazz artist of the past and present.
-Hopefully you will join in the discovery of new music.
+Now I plan to try and get back those skills and in the process bring to light some of the great jazz artists of the past and present.
+Hopefully, you will join in the discovery of new music.
 Well, not necessarily new, just new to you and I.

 I am not placing a lot of pressure on myself as far as my own progress, which would only cause me to quit again (probably).
 I’m just taking it day by day.

 Maybe one day I will be willing to play in public again.
-Until then I will be practicing and hopefully cataloging my progress here on this blog.
+Until then I will be practicing and hopefully catalog my progress here on this blog.

 If you live in the Charleston, South Carolina area contact me.
 Maybe we can get together and jam.